 All Mercy services are open.
 See safe options for care and the latest COVID-19 vaccine information.

 Many women choose to have breast reconstruction surgery if they’ve had to have one or both breasts removed due to breast cancer.
 It’s best to let your Mercy doctor know whether you’re thinking about breast reconstruction surgery before having one or both breasts removed.
+Find the answers to frequently asked questions about breast reconstruction below.

 Acellular dermal matrix (ADM) is a mesh-like material derived from human skin that’s used in breast reconstruction.
 ADM can replace or augment missing skin and soft tissues.